Ipermestra (Mysliveček)

 L'Ipermestra is an 18th-century Italian opera in 3 acts by the Czech composer Josef Mysliveček composed to the libretto Ipermestra by the Italian poet Metastasio first set by Hasse in 1744.
-This opera (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria.
+This opera (and all the rest of Mysliveček's operas) belongs to the serious type in Italian language referred to as opera seria that would usually feature the designation dramma per musica in librettos.

 Performance history

 The opera was first performed at the Teatro della Pergola in Florence on 17 March 1769.
 Florence had been a frequent stopping-place for Mysliveček after he arrived in Italy from Prague in 1763, but L'Ipermestra was the first dramatic work that he succeeded in getting produced there.
 Later there would be two other operas (Motezuma in 1771 and Adriano in Siria in 1776) and three oratorios (Adamo ed Eva in 1771, La passione in 1773, and Isacco figura del redentore in 1776).
 The production was graced with the presence of the great German tenor Anton Raaff, a close friend and professional associate of the composer who contributed greatly to the success of Mysliveček's break-through opera, Il Bellerofonte of 1767.
 L'Ipermestra was first revived in modern times in a concert version performed in Brno in 1970, then a staged version in the same city performed in 1986.
+As a unique showpiece for Raaff, the opera includes a highly unusual aria with extended obbligato solos for basset horn (clarinet pitched in F): "Ah, di calma un sol momento," the last aria in the opera.
+The use of basset horns in orchestral ensembles was only in its infancy at this time, the earliest appearances documented only starting circa 1760.
+The appearance of basset horn in Mysliveček's Ipermestrais the first known example of the instrument being introduced into an opera aria in Italy.